bitfocus/companion-module-studiocoast-vmix/README.md

 **V1.2.22**

-- Added support for variables in all text fields inside Actions (but currently only support one variable pr field)
+- Added support for variables in all text fields inside Actions
-- Added support for variables in all text fields inside Feedbacks (but currently only support one variable pr field)
+- Added support for variables in all text fields inside Feedbacks